Skip to content

 • Vaughan Williams: Concerto for Tuba

-• Williams (John): Concerto for Tuba
+• John Williams: Concerto for Tuba

-• Wagner: Ride of the Valkyries
+• Wagner: Ride of the Valkyries (Pickup to rehearsal 11 to five measures after rehearsal 12)

 Applicants who have questions about appropriate repertoire please contact Dr. Matt Hightower.